Bioinformatics-Research-Network/skill-assessments/Python for Data Science/README.md

 1. What is the relationship between `continent` and `'Energy use (kg of oil equivalent per capita)'`?
 (Stats test needed)
 2. Is there a significant difference between Europe and Asia with respect to `'Imports of goods and services (% of GDP)'` in the years after 1990?
 (Stats test needed)
-3. What is the country that has the highest `'Population density (people per sq. km of land area)'` across all years? (i.e., which country has the highest average ranking in this category across each time point in the dataset?)
+3. What is the country (or countries) that has the highest `'Population density (people per sq. km of land area)'` across all years? (i.e., which country has the highest average ranking in this category across each time point in the dataset?)
-4. What country has shown the greatest increase in `'Life expectancy at birth, total (years)'` since 1962?
+4. What country (or countries) has shown the greatest increase in `'Life expectancy at birth, total (years)'` since 1962?

 For each question, you should generate summary visualizations (preferrably interactive ones) that demonstrate your answer to each question.
 Additionally, the analysis must be user-friendly for a non-programmer and should intuitively convey the insights you uncovered.
 Use `markdown` to ensure that the text is organized and readable.